 We’re going to break this gadget down into three sections: the ice/water section (reservoir), the coffee grinds section, and the carafe (where the coffee winds up!).

 If you’re going to be waiting anywhere between 5 to 12 hours for your brew to drip, drop by little drop, you damn-well better get a fresh bag of whole bean coffee.
 Coffee starts getting stale the moment it’s ground.
 Freshness is required if you want a delightful brew.

 The best way to grind it up right is with a conical burr grinder.
 Blade grinders pre-cook your beans, which can lead to a burnt taste.
-The blades don’t chop it all up evenly, either, which is like salt in a wound.
-You can read more about that whole mess here, but, to keep it brief, just use a conical burr grinder with ceramic blades for a superior bean grind.
+Additionally, blade grinder 'chop' your beans, which creates an uneven particle distribution.
+You want your beans to be ground, not chopped.
+Make sure to use a coffee grinder with either ceramic or steel burrs for a superior grind.

 If you’re asking what brand or type you should use, I’d say that’s a fair question, but you should likely go with a brand and roast that you’re already fond of.
 Keep in mind that cold brew coffee is a great way to highlight origin flavors—tones and notes that are much more prominent in light roast coffees.

 You can read about the different roasting scales here.
 You can also check out some of our favorite suggestions regarding light roasts in particular, organic options, and even some low-acid beans.
 We love our beans here at Coffee or Bust!

 This isn’t the kind of method that you make one cup and enjoy.
 It’s like a Costco and Sam’s Club run.
 You buy enough goldfish to feed a small army (or your three kids and partner/man-child) for two weeks.
 Or one.
 You never know.